-action /ˈækʃn/ (n) the events in a story, play, etc. Example: She started her acting career while still at school.
+action /ˈækʃn/ (noun) the process of doing something in order to make something happen or to deal with a situation Example: She started her acting career while still at school.

-audience /ˈɔːdiəns/ (n) people who have gathered to watch or listen to something (a play, concert, someone speaking, etc.) Example: The audience cheered the actors as they walked off the stage
+audience /ˈɔːdiəns/ (noun) the group of people who have gathered to watch or listen to something (a play, concert, somebody speaking, etc.) Example: The audience cheered the actors as they walked off the stage

-creative /kriˈeɪtɪv/ (adj) involving the use of skill and the imagination to produce something new or a work of art Example: The writer's creative representation of the Seven Deadly Sins was astounding
+creative /kriˈeɪtɪv/ (adjective) involving the use of skill and the imagination to produce something new or a work of art Example: The writer's creative representation of the Seven Deadly Sins was astounding

-dialogue /ˈdaɪəlɒɡ/ (n) conversations in a book, play, or movie Example: The actors performed the dialogue without using scripts
+dialogue /ˈdaɪəlɔːɡ/ (noun) a conversation in a book, play or film or in language teaching materials Example: The actors performed the dialogue without using scripts

-element /ˈelɪmənt/ (n) a necessary or typical part of something Example: The audience is an essential element of live theater
+element /ˈelɪmənt/ (noun) a necessary or typical part of something; one of several parts that something contains Example: The audience is an essential element of live theater

-experience /ɪkˈspɪəriəns/ (n) the knowledge and skill that you have gained through doing something for a period of time Example: The experience of live theater is very thrilling
+experience /ɪkˈspɪriəns/ (noun) the knowledge and skill that you have gained through doing something for a period of time; the process of gaining this Example: The experience of live theater is very thrilling

-occur /əˈkɜː(r)/ (v) to happen Example: The murder in the play occurs in the second act
+occur /əˈkɜːr/ (verb) to happen Example: The murder in the play occurs in the second act

-perform /pəˈfɔːm/ (v) to do something, such as a piece of work, task, or duty Example: The theater group performed a three-act play
+perform /pərˈfɔːrm/ (verb) to entertain an audience by playing a piece of music, acting in a play, etc. Example: The theater group performed a three-act play

-rehearse /rɪˈhɜːs/ (v) to practice or make people practice a play, piece of music, etc. in preparation for a public performance Example: Today, we'll just be rehearsing the final scene.
+rehearse /rɪˈhɜːrs/ (verb) to practise or make people practise a play, piece of music, etc. in preparation for a public performance Example: Today, we'll just be rehearsing the final scene.

-sell out /'selaut/ (v) to sell all the tickets Example: The tickets sold out within hours.
+sell out /sel aʊt/ (phrasal verb) to be all sold Example: The tickets sold out within hours.